Sending & Evaluating Contribution Forms

 Some helpful tools:

-- Download your form’s statistics as a report and see a detailed list of all contributions made on this form by clicking the “Additional tools” at the bottom
+• Download your form’s statistics as a report and see a detailed list of all contributions made on this form by clicking the “Export all contributions” in the top right.